 Foxes are generally lone hunters, except when they first leave their mother when they often hunt as a pair or a trio.
 They are pack animals and will keep in touch with the other members of their family by barking.
 You can sometimes hear this at night.
 Although foxes are year-round predators the time's poultry are most at risk is when foxes are feeding their cubs in the spring.
 Another time is towards the end of the summer when the mother leaves the cubs to go and find their food for themselves.
 You are more likely to have a visit from a fox during the daytime when the cubs are learning to hunt and aren’t so wary of people.
 There is no difference between an urban and a country fox – they are both the same species; however, the fox has adapted to many different environments.
 Both urban and country foxes do not know how to hunt in each of the different environments in which they live.Example of one of our fox eradication jobs

-At the clients request we were called in to observe and manage a fox problem that had got to the stage where the foxes were now causing significant damage and a risk to health.
-We set up surveillance in order to get an understanding of the foxes habits, feeding and movement regime.
+At the client's request, we were called in to observe and manage a fox problem that had got to the stage where the foxes were now causing significant damage and a risk to health.
+We set up surveillance to gain an understanding of the foxes habits, feeding and movement regime.

-Once we had knowledge of where the main activity and at what times the damage was being caused the fox problem was dealt with quickly and humanely.How to protect poultry from foxes
+Once we knew where the main activity and at what times the damage was being caused the fox problem was dealt with quickly and humanely.How to protect poultry from foxes